MZaFaRM/MZaFaRM/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning Django.
-- 🤔 &nbsp; Going through CS50P.
+- 🤔 &nbsp; Going through CS50AI.
 - 🎓 &nbsp; Pursuing Bachelor of Tech in Computer Science.
-- 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence.
+- 🌱 &nbsp; Enthusiast in web development and Artificial Intelligence.
 - ✍️ &nbsp; Attempting to increase the words in this readme.
 - 🍁 &nbsp; A day at a time!